 NATURE EXPLORE CLASSROOM - At the center of the campus we are developing a Nature Explore Classroom, which we expect will become certified later in 2017.
 When certified, TJS will become the second such facility in the state of Delaware.
 The Nature Explore Classroom features a variety of engaging areas where students can explore, create, observe and play.
 Even though it was originally conceived for our younger students, our Middle Schoolers use the space for outdoor classes of all kinds.

-SCIENCE SATURDAY - Hands-on science activities for families, held in October and April.
+SCIENCE SATURDAY - Hands-on science activities for families, held in the fall Sept./Oct. and in April.
 Free and open to the public

-- Participating Partners include Delaware Nature Society, University of Delaware College of Marine Studies, Lewes Historical Society, Salisbury university, Delaware Tech, DNREC, Delaware State Parks, Delaware Bee Keepers Association, Delaware Wetlands, First Lego League
+- Participating Partners include Delaware Nature Society, University of Delaware College of Marine Studies, Lewes Historical Society, Salisbury University, Delaware Tech, DNREC, Delaware State Parks, Delaware Bee Keepers Association, Delaware Wetlands, First Lego League, and more...

 DELAWARE PATHWAYS TO GREEN SCHOOLS - schools commit to becoming more sustainable and energy efficient